Weekly News We Care About Wrap Up – 10.5.07

 What Happened?: Headhunter was supposed to come out at the tail end of the Dreamcast’s life.
 It still did – in Europe.
 Its US cancellation was a big enough deal for IGN’s Dreamcast channel to review the import, meaning it was as important to them as Shenmue 2.
 Eventually Americans got a chance to play it on the PS2.

 The Game: Allow me to get bold and assertive for a minute.
 1998 was the beginning of a new little period in which a flurry of Important Games were released.
 They reinvented series, changed genres, and refined 3d game design.
 It ended with the release of Halo in 2001.
 It isn’t that innovation or good games ended there, its just that, six years later, we’re still copying Halo’s formula.
-Where we once only had Metal Gear Solid for stealth and Medal of Honor for WW2 shooters, we now have countless games in each genre. → Read the rest
+Where we once only had Metal Gear Solid for stealth and Medal of Honor for WW2 shooters, we now have countless games in each genre.
+We rebuilt some franchises, and then franchised the fuck out of the rest. → Jesus: Readful Bio Monster

 Sony’s Jamie Macdonald lies to Spong